-Hoop is the most popular app to make new friends on Snapchat all around the world.
+Hoop is a popular app to make new friends on online all around the world.

-Our goal is to help Snapchat users to make new friends in an easy, fun and safe way.
+Our goal is to help social apps users to make new friends in an easy, fun and safe way.

 We have built this Guide as an FAQ to help parents to understand what Hoop is, how teenagers use it and how to help your child stay safe on Hoop.

-Hoop is a social network app free to download from the App Store and Play Store.
-Millions of young people from all over the world use Hoop to make new friends on Snapchat.
+Hoop is a social app free to download from the App Store and Play Store.
+Millions of young people from all over the world use Hoop to make new friends online.

 The minimum age is 13.
 13 to 17 years old are not allowed to create an account or to use Hoop without the permission of their legal representative.

 When setting up a profile, we ask for a date of birth that can’t be changed to separate the 13 to 17 years old from the 18 years old and above, meaning that adults can’t see teenagers’ profiles and vice versa.

-Users on Hoop can ask the profiles they like for their Snapchat username.
+Users on Hoop can send the profiles they like a friend request.

 When receiving a friend request, users can:

 • decline.
 Nothing happens.

 Users on Hoop maintain control over the users they want to be friend with.

 Like with all digital media, there are risks of being exposed to inappropriate content that breaks our Community Guidelines.

 Users on Hoop can post up to 3 photos.
 This content is filtered by our technical tools, our human moderators and the community.
 You can find more information about our approach to safety on our Safety page.

 If a user breaks any rules from our Community Guidelines, we delete their content and terminate their account.

 Please note that there is no location feature meaning that users on Hoop can’t choose to see profiles nearby and there is no chat feature meaning that users on Hoop can’t send direct message.